 India became the first country to legislate the need to undertake CSR activities and mandatorily report CSR initiatives under the new Companies Act 2013.
 This is the beginning of a new era for CSR in India.

 or a net worth of Rs.500 crore or more

-vi.
-Measures for benefit of armed forces veterans, war widows and their dependents
+- measures for the benefit of armed forces veterans, war widows and their dependents;

-viii.
-Contribution to PM’s fund or any other fund set up by the Central Government or the State Governments for socio-economic development and relief and funds for the welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities and women
+- contribution to the Prime Minister’s National Relief Fund or any other fund set up by the Central Govt. for socio economic development and relief and welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities and women;

-ix.
-Contributions provided to technology incubators located within academic institutions which are provided by Central Government
+- contributions or funds provided to technology incubators located within academic institutions which are approved by the Central Govt.

 CSR Laws in India

 |2||S.O.582(E)||27.02.2014||Notification relating to effective date of provisions of section 135 and Schedule VII of Companies Act, 2013||www.mca.gov.in/Ministry/pdf/CompaniesActNotification1_2014.pdf|